-I used my cookie dough and frosting recipe.
+I used my cut out cookie dough and royal icing recipe.
 Made these colors with my handy Americolor soft gel pastes (Egg Yellow, Electric Pink, Orange, Turquoise, Electric Green, Bright White, Super Black): very light yellow, yellow, pink, orange, turquoise, lime green, white, two shades of gray and black.
 Prepared disposable frosting bags with couplers and decorating tips, filled with the colors and tied closed with rubber bands.
-(For tips on finding supplies, click HERE.)
+(For tips on finding cookie decorating supplies, click HERE.)

 To decorate the candles, I outline the wick and the candle with the black (3 tip).
 Outlined the flame with orange (3 tip).
 Filled the flame with yellow (3 tip).
 Then made the stripes with white and colors (4 tips).

 To decorate the fork, I outlined with black (3 tip) and piped to fill with light gray and dark gray (3 tips).
 (As you can see, I should’ve flooded the gray icing, but I was feeling very lazy and just piped it in.)